Skip to main content

 • Abuse detection and prevention

-Third-party services may process limited data — which may include file metadata, usage information, or technical identifiers — as needed to support the website and its functions.
+These providers deliver the website and the tool code to your browser; the conversion itself then runs on your device, so your files are not sent to these providers as part of a conversion.
+They may still process limited data — such as usage information or technical identifiers — as needed to support the website.
 Each third-party provider operates under its own terms, privacy policies, cookie policies, and security practices.

 FormatOS does not control every technical process, policy, or security measure used by third-party services and is not responsible for third-party errors, interruptions, data handling decisions, or content.
 Users should review the related legal pages for more information about how third-party services may interact with usage of the site.